Amelia has been an avid gardener since childhood and enjoys experimenting with natural and sustainable gardening methods.

 In permaculture, biomass is organic matter harvested for the purpose of creating soil.
 Green material and brown material are both beneficial for soil building and serve different purposes.
 Green matter is important for adding nitrogen to the soil, whereas brown matter is higher in carbon.
 Both are important for soil health, and a balance of the two encourages the breakdown of both.

 How to Create Biomass

-When you chop and drop plants, you actually prune not only what you see, but also what is hidden within the soil.
+When you chop and drop plants, you prune what you see as well as what is hidden within the soil.
 Each time part of the plant is pruned, part of the root dies, creating humus and air pockets.
-The humus later feeds other plants, while the air pockets allow great permeation of water.
+The humus later feeds other plants, while the air pockets allow excellent permeation of water.
 This is important when biomass crops are planted among other crops: chopping and dropping these regularly reduces root competition and further nourishes the other crops.

 Planning Your Garden

 When planning your forest garden, biomass crops should make up at least a quarter of your garden.
 This can be done in one of two ways or in a combination of both.
 An area can be set aside for biomass crops, or they can be distributed around the garden.
 I do both.